JulioPeixoto/pix-ai/README.md

-# pix-ai
+# Pix (Brazilian instant payment provider) with AI ideas

-This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines Next.js, Elysia, and more.
+Use -> This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines Next.js, Elysia, and more.

 ## Features